What is in this leaflet

 - The 10mg tablet is embossed with the number "10" on one side.

-Each tablet contains either 1.25mg, 5mg or 10mg of nebivolol (as nebivolol hydrochloride).
+Each tablet contains 1.25mg, 5mg or 10mg of nebivolol (as nebivolol hydrochloride).

 Each tablet also contains the following inactive ingredients: